lucass-carneiro/FieldPerturbations/MinkowskiX/README.md

 GNU GPLv3+ (see <https://www.gnu.org/licenses/>).

 ## Purpose
 Set-up initial data for the Minkowski spacetime.
-This thorn is intended to be used with CarpetX
+This thorn is intended to be used with the `CarpetX` driver.